-What is less well known is that by the end of World War II, Lincoln had become a world leader in aircraft production.
+What is less well known is that, by the end of World War II, Lincoln had become a world leader in aircraft production.

 The average distance between these airfields was 7.5 miles, with bomber stations typically taking up approximately 700 acres.
-The county was in the forefront of the allied air offensive and was home to 1 Group and 5 Group of the Bomber Command of the Royal Air Force.
+The county was at the forefront of the allied air offensive and was home to 1 Group and 5 Group of the Bomber Command of the Royal Air Force.

-The Lincolnshire-based bombers contributed heavily to many crucial attacks in the war against Germany including;
+The Lincolnshire-based bombers contributed heavily to many crucial attacks in the war against Germany, including;

 Aside from these undertakings of the Bomber Command, Lincolnshire was witness to the action of day and night fighters, anti-shipping strike and transport, as well as flying trainings.

-Today, Lincolnshire is the location of the Royal Air Force Central Flying School and the Royal Air Force Acrobatic Team “The Red Arrows”.
+Today, Lincolnshire is the location of the Royal Air Force Central Flying School and the Royal Air Force Acrobatic Team, “The Red Arrows”.

 The Battle of Britain Memorial Flight, the RAF’s tribute to the aviators of World War II, is also held in the county and operates a Lancaster, five Spitfires, two Hurricanes, two Chipmunks and a Dakota.
 The Lincolnshire County Council and Royal Air Force partnership facilitates the viewing of these historic aircraft at their base at RAF Coningsby.